prove-ai/observability-pipeline/user-docs/guides/configuration-reference.md

 **File Location:** `docker-compose/prometheus.yaml`

-**When to Edit:** Adjusting scrape intervals, configuring remote storage, or modifying scrape targets based on your deployment profile
+**When to Edit:** Adjusting scrape intervals, configuring remote storage, modifying scrape targets based on your deployment profile, or configuring basic authentication

+**Note on Authentication:** When using Basic Auth mode (`ENVOY_AUTH_METHOD=basic-auth`), Prometheus handles its own authentication using its native basic auth feature.
+See the [Security Guide](security.md) for detailed configuration instructions.

 ### Configuration Overview